The Windsors aren’t alone: There’s a history of royals going off on their own

 Iran

 It wasn’t so long ago that Iran was ruled by a heavy-handed monarch, Shah Mohammad Reza Pahlavi, propped up by the United States and Britain.
-In 1953, the CIA and Britain’s MI6 even orchestrated a coup to oust Iran’s elected prime minister, Mohammad Mosaddegh and put the shah back in place.
-(Mosaddegh wanted to nationalize Iran’s oil industry, which investors Britain and the United States did not like).
+In 1953, the CIA and Britain’s MI6 even orchestrated a coup to oust Iran’s elected prime minister, Mohammad Mosaddegh, and put the shah back in place.
+(Mosaddegh wanted to nationalize Iran’s oil industry, a plan that investors in Britain and the United States did not like.)

 But then, in 1979, after months of mass demonstrations, the shah fled Iran and soon after landed in the United States.
-The shah’s abdication marked the success of Iran’s revolution; in the months after he left, revolutionary forces jockeyed for power, setting up what’s now the country’s Islamic republic.
+His abdication marked the success of Iran’s revolution; in the months after he left, revolutionary forces jockeyed for power, setting up what’s now the country’s Islamic republic.
 Meanwhile, members of the shah’s family in exile still sometimes speak out, advocating for their rightful return.

 Britain

 There are, of course, many other British royals who for personal and political reasons have stepped down or back from the throne over the many centuries that the family has ruled on the basis of divine lineage.
-Edward VIII, Queen Elizabeth’s uncle, stepped down as king in 1936, at which point the queen’s father then became king, setting the stage for developments to come.
+Edward VIII, Queen Elizabeth’s uncle, stepped down as king in 1936, at which point the queen’s father then became king, setting the stage for the developments to come.

 This report has been updated.